-- Identify each picture and the children repeat. - Isolate the beginning sound.
+- Identify each picture.
+Children repeat. - Isolate the beginning sound.
 (Example: apple, /a/) - Indicate the word below each picture.
 Say: Here is the picture; here is the word that names the picture. - Discriminate between picture and word.
 (Example: Indicate the picture of the apple.
 Indicate the word, apple.)